 - The pain is severe or has only grown worse over time

 - The pain is the result of an injury such as a car accident or falling

 If the above points apply to you, it is best to immediately see a physiotherapist or neck pain specialist in Singapore and get your condition assessed by a medical professional.
 What Are Other Red Flags to Worry About?
 Make sure that you check for these things whenever you feel neck pain and seek immediate medical attention:

 - A severe headache that comes and goes

 - Dizziness, nausea, or vomiting with unexplained causes

 - Severe or throbbing pain, which can be caused by an artery tear and is often one of the risk factors for stroke

 - Tingling, numbness or weakness in arms or legs

 When is Neck Pain Merely Just Neck Pain?
 Stiff necks are very rarely serious.
 It’s sometimes simply caused by sleeping on the wrong side of the bed.
 Most of the time, acute neck pains lasts less than 4 weeks.
-However, when your neck pain lasts for more than 4 weeks, it could indicate a chronic problem and would require medical treatment and assistance to alleviate the pain.
-Visit a physioclinic in Singapore and seek a physiotherapist’s professional guidance to assess your condition and receive effective treatments for it.
-You can also seek medical care from a neck pain specialist in Singapore if your neck pain persists or continues to interfere with your everyday activities.
-Your healthcare professional may ask questions pertaining to the neck pain and any other symptoms experienced, your nature of work, posture and sleeping positions, and any recent or old injuries to have a better understanding of your neck pain.
+However, when your pain lasts for more than 4 weeks, it could indicate a chronic problem and would require medical treatment and assistance to alleviate the pain.
+Visit a physio clinic in Singapore and seek a physiotherapist’s professional guidance to assess your condition and receive effective treatments for it.
+You can also seek medical care from a neck pain specialist in Singapore if your pain persists or continues to interfere with your everyday activities.
+Your healthcare professional may ask questions pertaining to the pain and any other symptoms experienced, your nature of work, posture and sleeping positions, and any recent or old injuries to have a better understanding of your condition.

 Experiencing neck pain?
 Click here to find out more about physiotherapy for neck pain relief and how Core Concepts can help